Pankajcoder1/Competitive_Programming/codeforces/readme.md

-> File name of nay problem is problem code with their name.
+> File name of any problem is problem code with their name.